Engagement on social security

 Scotland's social security system is being shaped by people with direct experience of the current benefits system, through the use of Experience Panels.

-The Experience Panels research project was set up in 2017 and will run for four years.
-More than 2,400 volunteers from across Scotland are signed up.
+The Experience Panels research project was set up in 2017 and will run until the relevant benefits are being delivered by Social Security Scotland.
+More than 2,400 volunteers from across Scotland signed up.

 Experience Panels involve people with experience of the benefits that are being devolved to the Scottish Government, including: